ConnectedLib/course-in-a-box/modules/mentoring/_posts/2002-03-01-step-2-connect.md

 The Young Adult Library Services Association (YALSA) outlines some key competencies to look for in mentors, including:
 * Interest in helping others learn, both in one-on-one and in small group situations
 * Demonstrated commitment to lifelong learning
-* Time commitment to participate in all aspects of the program1
+* Time commitment to participate in all aspects of the program
 * Talk to and observe your youth community and learn about their interests.
 Perhaps you can help introduce potential mentees to mentors who can help them reach their goals.

 ## Youth Signaling